-During the period, in an effort to accelerate monetization of assets that were to be part of Stage 3 of the transaction with Arcona, and since the discussions with Arcona took much longer than expected and negotiations on their valuation did not conclude, the Company proceeded with monetization of the remaining GreenLake land plots.
+During 2022, in an effort to accelerate monetization of assets that were to be part of Stage 3 of the transaction with Arcona, and since the discussions with Arcona took much longer than expected and negotiations on their valuation did not conclude, the Company proceeded with monetization of the remaining GreenLake land plots.
 The remaining land portfolio was not zoned for development and its disposal resulted also to the settlement, after prolonged negotiations with neighbouring land owners, of an ongoing overlapping dispute over the GreenLake land at a cost of ∼€500k gross.

-Total losses on Disposal (A) & (B) & (C) & (D) (4.871.809) I TOTAL IOSSES ON DISDOSAL(A) & (B) & (C) & (D) (4.8/1.809)
+Total losses on Disposal (A) & (B) & (C) & (D)